 - Helper – 2.25

-Calculation of steel is important as it is one of the costliest building materials.
+The calculation of steel is important as it is one of the costliest building materials.
 Important thumbrules for steel in building construction are shown below.

 - Lapping is not allowed for the bars more then 36mm dia.